 Spend some time on deck watching the horizon and the variety of seabirds that may float in the air currents of the ship’s wake such as the black-browed albatross, sooty shearwaters, and white-chinned petrels.
 As you return to Ushuaia, take advantage of the opportunity to listen to additional presentations offered by onboard specialists and swap prized photos with new found friends.

-After breakfast, disembark Silver Cloud and transfer to the airport for your charter flight to Santiago.
+After breakfast, disembark Silver Cloud and transfer to the airport.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.